-- Compliance with the principles set out in this Policy. - Corporate supervision of subsidiaries. - Strategic alignment among the VidaCaixa Group companies, as well as with best practices, supervisory expectations and the regulations in force. - Maximum involvement of the governing and management bodies. - Implementation of an internal control framework, with three levels of control, which ensures the strict segregation of duties and the existence of several independent layers of protection.
+- Compliance with the principles set out in this Policy. - Corporate supervision of the Subgroup companies. - Strategic alignment among the VidaCaixa Subgroup companies, as well as with best practices, supervisory expectations and the regulations in force. - Maximum involvement of the governing and management bodies. - Implementation of an internal control framework, with three levels of control, which ensures the strict segregation of duties and the existence of several independent layers of protection.

-6.1.
-Governing Bodies
+6.1 Governing Bodies